 n.
 The practice of cutting into or using invasive techniques on live animals.
 Derived from the Latin vivus, or alive, vivisection is commonly called animal experimentation, and includes the use of animals for research, testing and education.

-NAVS supports integrating today’s technology into science classrooms to make the life sciences more exciting as well as more humane by providing safer, cost-effective educational resources to replace animal dissection.
-By recognizing humane science achievements at science fairs, NAVS is providing positive incentives for future generations of researchers to advance science without harming animals.
+NAVS’ animal advocacy extends to the classroom, as well.
+By supporting the integration of today’s technology into science classrooms—including safer, cost-effective educational resources to replace animal dissection—NAVS aims to make the life sciences more exciting as well as more humane..
+And by recognizing humane science achievements at international science fairs, NAVS is providing positive incentives for future generations of researchers to advance science without harming animals.

 NAVS is also helping to support and advance state and federal legislation that would have a positive impact on animals.
 Through our online animal advocacy center, NAVS empowers